Julia Davis Park: History

 In the decade following Davis's death, the city worked to improve the park and upgrade the land by adding walls, planting vegetation, and creating a general development plan with the help of Arthur L. Peck in 1912.
-In 1916, the Boise Zoo, now known as Zoo Boise, was created when a monkey was found in the desert near Mountain Home.
+In 1916, the Boise Zoo, now known as Zoo Boise, was created.
 During the next decade, the park expanded with a series of land donations from the Davis estate in 1922, 1929, 1931, and 1932.
 During this time, a bandshell was built in the park in 1928, and the Boise Zoo expanded in 1929.
 In 1931, the Morrison-Knudsen Company built the Capitol Boulevard Memorial Bridge next to Julia Davis Park.
 As the economy improved following the Great Depression, Julia Davis Park saw the dedication of a rose garden in 1939, and the expansion of the park to its current borders from Capitol Boulevard to Broadway Avenue in 1940 and 1941.

-Meat rationing as a result of World War II occurred also in 1941, which put away meat-eating animals in Zoo Boise.
 In 1950, the Idaho Historical Museum was established on the park grounds, and Union Pacific donated Engine 2195, called "Big Mike", to Julia Davis Park in 1959.
 In 1966, the city began developing the Boise River Greenbelt, and in 1972, the Boise Gallery of Art underwent an expansion.
 The Bob Gibb Friendship Bridge was built to connect the greenbelt, as well as the park, with Boise State University across the river in 1980.
 The Idaho Historical Museum grew in 1982, and in 1986, the Gallery of Art was renamed the Boise Art Museum during a renovation.
 By 1997, the art museum expanded to 34800 sqft.
 A year later, the Idaho Black History Museum was established in the Old St. Baptist Church in 1998.
 In 2002, Jerry Snodgrass created a statue memorializing pioneers to the Boise area such as Julia Davis.
 A century after the park was established, a Centennial Celebration took place on June 23, 2007, and the city began a “Second Century” campaign to improve the park.